 The modish, vain Prince Paul, who would benefit from marrying the Grand Duchess, arrives in high style to impress her; he is a laughingstock in the society pages.
 But she rejects him again, her eyes now firmly on Captain Fritz.
 When the generals in charge explain their convoluted battle strategy, Fritz suggests a far superior plan and is promoted again, this time to General-in-Chief.
 The Grand Duchess publicly gives Fritz her late father's sabre.
 The Generals swear vengeance on Fritz and the real war begins.

-A ballroom.
 The Grand Duchess has been keeping track of the war.
 Her ladies-in-waiting receive letters telling them the battle is won and the boys are returning.
-Jealous of Fritz’s success, General Boum, Prince Paul and his own General Grog plot his assassination.
+Jealous of Fritz’s success, General Boum, Prince Paul and his own Baron Grog plot his assassination.

-The ball begins, the notary and wedding cake arrive, but the Duchess vacillates.
-She eventually signs the marriage contract — but only just before striking up the orchestra in a rousing rendition of her grandmother's carillon, which raises the roof.
+The celebratory ball for both wedding and victory begins but the Duchess vacillates.
+She eventually signs the marriage contract — but only just before striking up the orchestra in a rousing rendition of her grandmother's carillon, the signal to go ahead with the assassination.

 Fritz and Wanda are brought to the bridal suite.
 They eagerly prepare to consummate their marriage, but Boum and his cronies interrupt them, heatedly describing an enemy counter-attack and demanding that Fritz return to battle.
-Distraught and half-dressed, Fritz is forced onto horseback and leaves to do his duty.
+Fritz is forced onto horseback and leaves to do his duty.

 Peace and order returns to Gerolstein.